jjt5024/hello-world/README.md

 Hello Fellow Coders,

 Jensen Thomas here, and I am a sophmore over at Coppell High School.
-I am 16 years old, and I like to become an engieer one day.
+I am 16 years old, and I like to become an engineer one day.